Why Pearson Orthodontics?

 How do I schedule an appointment for an initial orthodontic exam?

-What will happen during an initial orthodontic exam?
+What happens during an initial orthodontic exam?

 • What can we do to correct the problem?